Passenger Information

 Travelling to UK

-From April 2025, all travellers to the UK, except British and Irish citizens, will need permission to travel in advance through either an ETA or an eVisa.
+From 25 February, you can't legally travel without an electronic travel authorisation.
+All travellers to the UK, except British and Irish citizens, will need permission to travel in advance through either an ETA or an eVisa.

-All eligible non-European nationals will require an Electric Travel Authorisation (ETA) to travel to or transit through the UK.
-Eligible Europeans will be able to apply from 5th March 2025 and will need an ETA to travel to or transit through the UK from 2nd April 2025.
+All eligible non-European nationals require an Electronic Travel Authorisation (ETA) to travel to or transit through the UK.
+Eligible Europeans will be able to apply for an ETA here and will need an ETA to travel to or transit through the UK from 2nd April 2025.

 You’ll need an ETA to: